 4. Abandoned Animals Roaming Unattended

-Pets found wandering alone in unfamiliar areas without identification tags or proper supervision may have been abandoned.
+Pets wandering alone in unfamiliar areas without identification tags or proper supervision may have been abandoned.

 5. Vacant Homes or Properties